 Taking out a mortgage is one of the biggest financial decisions you’ll make, so it’s important to review your mortgage costs regularly and take action to reduce them where you can.
-You could save hundreds of thousands of Dirhams over the term of your mortgage.
+You could save hundreds of thousands of dirhams over the term of your mortgage.

 We regularly advise our clients on remortgaging to get better rates and reduce costs.
-It’s a simple process, and with recent interest rate cuts many banks are offering competitive mortgage products to attract new customers, now is a perfect time to review your mortgage and look at switching to get a better deal.
+It’s a relatively simple process, and with recent interest rate cuts many banks are offering competitive mortgage products to attract new customers, making now a perfect time to review your mortgage and look at switching to get a better deal.

 What is a remortgage?

 Remortgaging is when you replace an existing mortgage with a new one, either with your current lender or with a new one who will ‘buy out’ your existing debt.

 When should you remortgage?

 There is no set time as to when you should consider a remortgage.
 Instead, it is worth reviewing your mortgage on a regular basis to make sure you’re still getting a competitive rate from your current lender.